 NOTE: This activity has been approved for AMA PRA Category 1 Credit™.

-While physicians earn AMA PRA Category 1 Credits™ upon successful completion of this course, ABIM MOC points are awarded only upon completion of all three courses in the ACP unit.
+While physicians earn AMA PRA Category 1 Credits™ upon successful completion of this course, MOC Part II Credits are awarded only upon completion of all three courses in the ACP unit.